 So my GP is an option!
-I called my surgery and my GP called me back, he asked me a few questions about how long I’d been full time, my progress with the clinic and took both my old and new names and said he’d arrange for a letter to be typed for me to collect the next day.
+I called my surgery and arranged for my GP to call me back.
+He asked me a few questions about how long I’d been full time, my progress with the clinic and took both my old and new names and said he’d arrange for a letter to be typed for me to collect the next day.

-When I collected my letter I was a little horrified to see it was addressed to Mr Sadie, a quick word with the receptionist saw my file updated.
+When I collected my letter from the clinic I was a little horrified to see it was addressed to Mr Sadie.
+Thankfully a quick word with the receptionist saw my file updated.
 Previously the receptionists have been reluctant to change name/gender and it required a poke from the Doctor to get them to add a “Known As” before I legally changed my name.

-Next I visited a local photo and print store to get my photo taken.
-Knowing the Passport Office are very strict on the photo requirements (ie if it looks even remotely flattering they will reject it!)
-I thought it best to pay a little more and have someone guide me rather then rely on a photobooth (They will also retake free of charge if rejected).
-Well I’m glad I did because my fringe covers my eyebrows and I was asked by the photographer to part it as the Passport Office don’t like it.
+The next step was to visit a local photo and print store to get my photo taken.
+Knowing the Passport Office are very strict on the photo requirements (if it looks even remotely flattering they will reject it!)
+I thought it best to pay a little more and have someone guide me rather then rely on a photobooth.
+The store will also retake free of charge if the photos are rejected.
+Well I’m glad I did speak to them, because my fringe covers my eyebrows which the passport office don’t like.
+So I was asked by the photographer to part it.
 Worst Photo Ever!